Birthday celebrations

 Published in Der Tog on 1947-06-05

-A yontif for the Yiddish theater-profession in America - The birthday celebrant was a close friend of the famous artist Sigmond Mogulesko. - Sam Kestin has performed for 60 years on the Yiddish stage in New York.
+A yontif for the Yiddish theater-profession in America - The birthday celebrant was a close friend of the famous artist Sigmond Mogulesko. - Sam Kasten has performed for 60 years on the Yiddish stage in New York.

 By Sholem Perlmutter

 More than 70 years have already passed since Goldfaden laid the foundation stone of the Yiddish theater in the Romanian city of Iasi.
-And you could say that Sam Kestin was one of the pioneers who started out in the kheyder of Abraham Goldfaden.
+And you could say that Sam Kasten was one of the pioneers who started out in the kheyder of Abraham Goldfaden.
 Each era of the Yiddish theater is clearly reflected in the manuscripts and in the plays, and also in the actors, of those times.

 It’s enough to be familiar with the theater of a certain era to have a comprehensive understanding of the performing arts, the talent, and the taste of the audiences of those days.
 You can also understand the perspectives people held, and the ideals and ambitions that most of the great artists had.
 You can also clearly see the striking differences among diverse social classes and their attitudes towards the Yiddish theater.